davidsainty/optiboot/README.md

 reset pin connection - this isn't mandatory, but including the capacitor does eliminate the possibility of the XBee accidentally holding the Atmega in a permanent state of reset.

+This is intentionally identical circuitry to [SparkFun's tutorial](https://www.sparkfun.com/tutorials/122) for use with XBee Series 1 devices.